klauswiese/Planet/README.md

 ```
 which planet
 ```
 This will display the directory where your planet python client is installed.
+Now you hace all the elements to run this package.

 ```
 library(Planet)

-  #Initialize data
+# 1. Initialize ----

+#Data for initialize
 Email <- "the email you use to create planet - NICFI account"
 Password <- "The password you set"
 DirPlanet <- "~/anaconda3/bin/planet"#My case

 #Initialize the planet Python client
 PlanetScopeInit(DirPlanet = DirPlanet,
                 Email = Email,
                 Password = Password

+# 2. Monthly ----

+#Data to download Planet Scope Monthly Image
+AOI <- "~/To/Your/vector/directory/AOI.shp"
+Name <- "TheNameYouLike"
+Year <- 2020
+Month <- 9 # Only available to the date

+#Execute function
+PlanetScopeMonthly(Name = Name,
+                    AOI = AOI,
+                    DirPlanet = DirPlanet,
+                    Year = Year,
+                    Month = Month)
+# 3. Biannual ----

+#Data to download Planet Scope Image
+AOI <- "~/To/Your/vector/directory/AOI.shp"
+Name <- "TheNameYouLike"
+Year <- 2020
+Semester <- 1

+#Execute function
+PlanetScopeMonthly(Name = Name,
+                    AOI = AOI,
+                    DirPlanet = DirPlanet,
+                    Year = Year,
+                    Semester = Semester)
 ```